5 years after the teacher walkouts, Oklahoma's GOP has changed its tune

 Joel Deardorf shares Hicks' skepticism.

-Deardorf is a band director at Putnam City Schools in northwest Oklahoma City.
+Deardorf is an orchestra director at Putnam City Schools in northwest Oklahoma City.
 He organized a teacher walkout band back in 2018.

 He says he hopes the legislature will move forward with prioritizing school funding.
 But as the two chambers quarrel over a budget many teachers could only dream of during the walkout, Deardorf isn't holding his breath.
 Instead, he says his focus is on teaching.